nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ### Purpose ###

-The purpose of this section is to provide a view of all discontinued repeat medications that the patient has been prescribed, which informs the clinical decision-making process.
+The purpose of this section is to provide a view of all discontinued repeat medications that the patient has been prescribed and the circumstances for discontinuing the medication, which informs the clinical decision-making process.

+This **MUST** include repeat medications discontinued by a clinician action.

+This **MUST NOT** include repeat medications expired by system processes, for example, automatically expiring a medication which has not been issued for a given period of time.

+This is aligned to the Discontinued Repeat Medications section in SCR, but is not limited to six months.

 ### Subsection title ###